ibm-cloud-docs/monitoring/platform_metrics_enabling.md

 * Platform metrics are regional.

-    You can monitor metrics from Sysdig-enabled services on the {{site.data.keyword.cloud_notm}} in the region where the service is available.
+    You can monitor metrics from enabled-Sysdig services on the {{site.data.keyword.cloud_notm}} in the region where the service is available.

 * You can configure 1 instance only of the {{site.data.keyword.mon_full_notm}} service per region to collect *platform metrics* in that location.